Mode of StudyFull-time, sandwich with work placement

 Dr Nick Pamment: One research study that we are doing at the moment is looking at the pangolin trade.

-Jac Reed: And we were able to recover fingermarks from a pangolin scale and importantly, we used an undergrad student who went on to do the research and her name is right at the front of that publication of which we're very, very proud of.
+Jac Reed: And we were able to recover fingermarks from a pangolin scale and importantly, we used an undergrad student who went on to do the research and their name is right at the front of that publication of which we're very, very proud of.

 Dr Nick Pamment: So we have got amazing facilities.
-One of the most amazing things that we've got on this course is hydro immersive learning.
+One of the most amazing things that we've got on this course is hydra immersive learning.
 This is a simulation suite to put students in real-life scenarios.
 We've also got access to law courts, we've got the latest forensic equipment, traps and snares.
 We've got some amazing wildlife crime artefacts and this is fantastic because it enables the students to be really hands-on with some of the things that they are learning.